Single Impurity In Ultracold Fermi Superfluids

 {\em Detection of the mid-gap state ---} As we have seen above, the mid-gap bound state induced by a magnetic impurity manifests itself in the LDOS.
-The LDOS provides valuable information of the quantum system.
-It is therefore highly desirable to construct a device that can measure the LDOS directly.
-In high $T_{c}$ superconductors, the scanning tunneling microscope (STM), which measures the differential current that is proportional to the LDOS, is just such a device \cite{STM}.
-In ultracold atomic systems, radio-frequency (RF) spectroscopy \cite{Regal03,Gupta03,Grimm04} has become an important tool to probe the properties of Fermi gases.
+In general the LDOS provides valuable information on the quantum system and it is highly desirable to measure it directly.
+Great dividends have been reaped in the study of high $T_{c}$ superconductors where the scanning tunneling microscope (STM), which measures the differential current proportional to the LDOS, provides this function\cite{STM}.
+In ultra-cold Fermi gases, radio-frequency (RF) spectroscopy \cite{Regal03,Gupta03,Grimm04} could serve as an analogous tool.
 The RF field induces single-particle excitations by coupling one of the spin species (say $|\uparrow\rangle$ atoms) out of the pairing state to a third state $|3\rangle$ which is initially unoccupied.
 In the experiment, the RF signal is defined as the average rate change of the population in state $|\uparrow\rangle$ (or state $|3\rangle$) during the RF pulse.
-The first generation RF spectrum gives the total current averaged over the whole atomic cloud, hence the interpretation of the RF signal is complicated by the trap inhomogeneity \cite{stoof}.
-More recently the spatially resolved RF spectroscopy which provides the {\em local} information of the system has been demonstrated \cite{Ketterle07}.
-Here we show that a modified implementation of the spatially resolved RF spectroscopy can yield direct information of the LDOS.
+The first generation RF had low resolution and provided averaged currents over the whole atomic cloud, which complicated interpretation of the signal due to the inhomogeneity of the sample \cite{stoof}.
+More recently spatially resolved RF spectroscopy which provides {\em local} information has been demonstrated \cite{Ketterle07}.
+Here we show that a modified implementation of the spatially resolved RF spectroscopy can yield direct information of the LDOS and hence can serve as a powerful tool in the study of quantum gases.